edjw/edjw-old-blog/posts/2020-04-18-on-the-whataboutery-around-the-takeover-of-newcastle-united.md

 Some people seem to think that anyone who criticises the Saudi takeover is holding Newcastle to a higher moral standard than other clubs.
 I don't fully understand why some people think this.

-[Journalists have covered Saudi Arabia investing](https://www.theguardian.com/football/2019/feb/15/sportswashing-europes-biggest-clubs-champions-league-owners-sponsors-uefa) or being interested in buying other clubs in the past.
+[Journalists have covered Saudi Arabia investing in](https://www.theguardian.com/football/2019/feb/15/sportswashing-europes-biggest-clubs-champions-league-owners-sponsors-uefa) or being interested in buying other clubs in the past.
 How else would any of us have heard about it happening if journalists had not covered it?

 ## 3. Whatabout the UK's arms sales to Saudi Arabia?